CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise3.md

    ![](../media/may-multi-tt-gs-g18.png)

-1. Now a new pane will be opened from the left, click on **+ Add knowledge** under Knowledge sources.
+1. Now, a new pane will be opened from the left, click on **+ Add knowledge** under Knowledge sources.

    ![](../media/ex3img10.png)